New Study Shows Support for Paid Family Leave Grew During Pandemic

-What’s more, the research released this week by the National Bureau of Economic Research as a working paper finds the jump in support was driven by employers that were previously opposed to the policy, and not just neutral about it.
+What’s more, the research released by the National Bureau of Economic Research as a working paper finds the jump in support was driven by employers that were previously opposed to the policy, and not just neutral about it.

 “The big roadblock to passing paid family leave legislation is a concern that small businesses are not supportive and that it would be challenging for them,” Rossin-Slater says.
 “We find that’s not the case.”

 Rossin-Slater, an associate professor of health policy and a senior fellow at the Stanford Institute for Economic Policy Research (SIEPR), also finds that views about paid family leave became more favorable among employers with at least one worker who used it during the pandemic.
 Both New York and New Jersey offer the benefit under state law.
 The employers were also subject to a temporary paid family leave provision that was included in a 2020 federal stimulus package but has since expired.

 The study comes at a critical moment in the years-long, bipartisan effort to pass a federal law providing workers with partially paid leave to take time off to care for family or their own medical issues.
 The United States is one of six countries without national paid leave — despite polls showing Americans overwhelmingly want it.
 A plan to offer four weeks of paid leave is part of President Biden’s proposed Build Back Better Act, which the House of Representatives is expected to vote on soon.